Richardson, Texas

 Richardson is a city in Dallas and Collin counties in the U.S. state of Texas.
 As of the 2020 United States census, the city had a total population of 119,469.
 Richardson is an inner suburb of the city of Dallas.

 It is home to the University of Texas at Dallas and the Telecom Corridor, with a high concentration of telecommunications companies.
 More than 5,000 businesses have operations within Richardson's 28 sqmi, including many of the world's largest telecommunications and networking companies, such as AT&T, Verizon, Cisco Systems, Samsung, ZTE, MetroPCS, Texas Instruments, Qorvo, and Fujitsu.
-Richardson's largest employment base is provided by the insurance industry, with Blue Cross and Blue Shield of Texas's headquarters, a regional hub for the insurance company GEICO, regional offices for United Healthcare, and one of State Farm Insurance's three national regional hubs located in the community.
+Richardson's largest employment base is provided by the insurance industry, with Blue Cross and Blue Shield of Texas's headquarters, a regional hub for the insurance company GEICO, regional offices for UnitedHealth Group#UnitedHealthcare, and one of State Farm Insurance's three national regional hubs located in the community.